-Now that you’ve figured out what you’re passionate enough about to blog about regularly and consistently, it’s time to niche down.
-What does that mean?
-Why do you have to do it?
+Now that you’ve figured out what you’re passionate enough to blog about regularly and consistently, it’s time to niche down.
+What’s that mean?

 There’s a saying that goes, “If you’re talking to everyone, you’re talking to no one.”
 Lots of people and things are competing for your readers’ eyes.
 When you get specific and choose a segment of the population to connect with, you find your people and they find you.

 Consider Oprah Winfrey because she does nothing wrong.
 Even though she’s widely respected, who was her target audience for her 25-year long television talk show?
 It wasn’t all women.
 It wasn’t gay men or straight women.
 It wasn’t even black women.
-Oprah’s primary audience was, wait for it, white, middle-American moms.
-That’s not what you expected, huh?
+Oprah’s primary audience was . . . wait for it . . . white, middle-American moms.
+Not what you expected, huh?

-Oprah found a voice and a platform that connected with a segment of the population interested in what she offered.
+Oprah found with a segment of the population interested in what she offered.
 Yes, she had a black audience.
 Yes, gay men, this one included, watched her religiously – thank holy Mother Nature for DVRs.
-But, her platform served and her income rested on white, middle-American moms.
+But, her platform served, and her income relied on white, middle-American moms.

-Your assignment to become a prominent gay blogger is to niche down your target market or topic.
+Your assignment to join other prominent gay bloggers is to niche down your target market or topic.
 The more niche, the better.
-All you need is a thousand-strong gaggle of gays to like, love, and share you.
-Consider, too, that your target market often looks a lot like yo––maybe not as pretty, but close.
+All you need is a thousand-strong gaggle of gays to like, love and share you.
+Consider, too, that your target market often looks a lot like you – though maybe not as pretty.

 - Do I have a unique point of view?
 Mmmmm hmmm!

-- Does my unique point of view have an audience that I can help?
+- Does my unique perspective have an audience that I can help?
 Like Doogie Howser!

 - Is the queer community interested in my topic?
 Yes, sir!

-As you can see, becoming a gay blogger can help both you and our queer community.
-There is so much opportunity right now in the gay blogosphere.
+Joining the band of gay bloggers will help you and our queer community.
+There is so much opportunity right now in the queer blogosphere.
 Don’t miss it!